hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/USAID/2024.md

   \ scrutiny on grants and contracts, which make up a significant portion of USAID’s\
   \ expenditures.\n\n"
 detail_pcp12_1: null
+detail_pcp14: 'The OIG made no recommendation to the FY 2023 Agency Financial Report.

+  '
 detail_raa8: 'No'
 detail_raa9: null
 layout: agency-specific